Singularities of General Fibers and the LMMP: Introduction

 First, we state our general result, which is the generalization of the aforementioned Tate's genus change formula.
 Tanaka has recently studied the effect of Frobenius base change on canonical divisors in \cite{tanaka_behaviour}, essentially proving that $\omega_{Y/X}$ is effective in arbitrary dimensions.
 We extend this by proving that it can be chosen so that its coefficients are non-negative integers divisible by $p-1$.
 In particular, our result covers the case where $X$ is not geometrically reduced.
 Note that the theorem as stated below is about varieties over non-closed fields.
 To apply it to fibrations $f : \sX \to T$ over algebraically closed fields one simply applies it to the generic fiber of the fibration, which is a variety over the non-closed field $K(T)$.

-\begin{theorem} Let $X$ be a normal variety over a field $k$ of characteristic $p$, such that $k$ is algebraically closed in $K(X)$.
-Let $k'/k$ be a field extension and $Y$ be the normalization of the reduced subscheme of $X\times_k k'$.
-Then there is an effective Weil divisor $C$ on $Y$ such that $K_Y+(p-1)C\lin \phi^*K_X$, where $\phi:Y\to X$ is the natural map.
+\begin{theorem} Let $X$ be a normal scheme of finite type over a field $k$ of characteristic $p>0$, such that $k$ is algebraically closed in $K(X)$.
+Let $k'/k$ be a field extension and $Y$ be the normalization of the reduced subscheme of $X\otimes_k k'$.
+Then there is an effective Weil divisor $C$ on $Y$ such that $K_Y+(p-1)C\lin \phi^*K_X$, where $\phi:Y\to X$ is the natural map. \end{theorem}

-In addition, if $X$ is geometrically reduced and proper over $k$ then $(p-1)C$ can be chosen to be equal to the divisorial part of the usual conductor divisor. \end{theorem}
+In the case where $X\otimes_k k'$ is reduced, it turns out that our $C$ is determined canonically, and while its method of construction is different, $(p-1)C$ turns out to be equal to the usual conductor of the normalization.

-In fact, for fibrations \autoref{thm:generic} yields only information over a dense open subset of the base.
-However, we also have a statement in \autoref{thm:foliation} which is global on the base, and therefore contains a correction term given by the inseparable map between the bases.
+\begin{theorem} Under the notations and assumptions of \autoref{thm:generic}, if in addition $X\otimes_k k'$ is reduced and $X$ is proper over $k$, then $C$ can be chosen so that $(p-1)C$ is equal to the divisorial part of the usual conductor scheme.
+In other words, the coefficients of the conductor divisor are divisible by $p-1$. \end{theorem}

-The proof of \autoref{thm:generic} is geometric, that is, we reduce it to fibrations via taking adequate subrings of $k$ and $k'$ that are finitely generated as algebras over $\bF_p$.
+The proof of \autoref{thm:generic} and \autoref{thm:conductor} is geometric, that is, we reduce it to fibrations via taking adequate subrings of $k$ and $k'$ that are finitely generated as algebras over $\bF_p$.
 Then, the main idea is to view the base change and the normalization of the corresponding fibration as a quotient by a foliation.
 The most important step is then to show that the Weil divisor which appears in the canonical bundle formula for quotient by a foliation can be taken to be effective in our situation.
-In the case where $X$ is geometrically reduced, we also show that the divisor $(p-1)C$ which naturally arises this way is equal to the usual conductor of the normalization.
-As a result, we obtain the following: